Association of British Philatelic Societies: Activities

-Each year the ABPS holds the Philatelic Congress of Great Britain.
+Each year, the ABPS holds the Philatelic Congress of Great Britain.
 The first congress was in 1909.
-At the Congress, the Congress Medal is presented and the new signatories to the Roll of Distinguished Philatelists sign the Roll.
+At the congress, the Congress Medal is presented, and the new signatories to the Roll of Distinguished Philatelists sign the Roll.
 Awards of Merit are also made.

-A quarterly journal, ABPS News, is issued and the ABPS closely supports the Stamp Active Network which aims to promote youth philately within Britain.
+A quarterly journal, ABPS News, is published, and the ABPS closely supports the Stamp Active Network, which aims to promote youth philately in Britain.

 Grosvenor Philatelic Auctions and Stanley Gibbons are dealer patrons of the association.

 Legal status and governance

 The ABPS is incorporated as The Association of British Philatelic Societies Limited, a company limited by guarantee registered at Companies House.
 A subsidiary, A.B.P.S.
 Exhibitions Limited, organises philatelic exhibitions.

-The association is run by an executive committee.
+An executive committee runs the association.